Untied Ulysses: Memory-Efficient Context Parallelism via Headwise Chunking: Experiments

 \section{Experiments}

-We now present the experimental results using \ours{}, comparing it with multiple SOTA baselines, as well as standard context parallelism approaches.
-We run the experiments on two different model families across multiple context lengths, comparing the maximum context length supported by different techniques and their throughput in each setup.
-For all experiments with \ours{}, we set the chunk size to be the same as the number of context-parallel devices ($U$ = $C$), to demonstrate the highest memory efficiency.
+We now present the experimental results using \ours{}, comparing it with multiple state-of-the-art baselines, as well as standard context parallelism approaches.
+We run the experiments on two models across multiple context lengths, comparing the maximum context length supported by different techniques and their throughput in each setup.
+Unless stated otherwise, for all experiments with \ours{}, we match the chunk size with the number of context-parallel devices ($U$ = $C$) to reach the highest memory efficiency.